Nab-88/social-graphs-and-interactions/index.md

 ## 5 - Community detection

+In order to detect communities in the network we implemented the Louvain algorithm.
+An efficient, simple and easy-to-implement method for identifying communities in large networks.

 | Community   1        | Community 2              | Community 3          | Community 4                 | Community 5             | Community 6               | Community 7              | Community 8 | Community 9                    | Community 10 | Community 11 |
 |----------------------|--------------------------|----------------------|----------------------------|-------------------------|---------------------------|--------------------------|-------------|--------------------------------|--------------|--------------|